Biography

 -

-Since joining the firm, Mr. Power has successfully secured or assisted in securing over $400 million on behalf of the firm’s clients.
+Since joining the firm, Mr. Power has successfully secured or assisted in securing over $500 million on behalf of the firm’s clients — a remarkable achievement that spans jury verdicts, pre-trial settlements, and appellate recoveries across a wide range of practice areas.

-Prior to attending the University of Arizona where he studied history and political science, Mr. Power grew up in the City of Chicago, on the City’s Northside.
-After obtaining his undergraduate degree in 2012, Mr. Power returned to Chicago to attend Loyola University Chicago School of Law.
-During his time at Loyola, Mr. Power focused his studies in the areas of civil litigation and trial advocacy, while working full time as a law clerk for Power Rogers.
-In 2016, Mr. Power received his JD from Loyola as well as a certificate of merit from the school’s trial advocacy program.
+Prior to attending law school, Mr. Power grew up on the North Side of Chicago and attended the University of Arizona, where he earned a Bachelor of Arts degree in History and Political Science in 2012.
+He returned to Chicago to attend Loyola University Chicago School of Law, where he focused his studies on civil litigation and trial advocacy while working full-time as a law clerk for Power Rogers.
+In 2016, he received his J.D. from Loyola and was awarded a Certificate of Merit from the school’s Trial Advocacy Program.

 Results